Norman Berson: Formative years

 Born in New York City, New York on November 19, 1926, Berson graduated from the George School in 1946, before earning his Bachelor of Arts degree from Temple University in 1950 and his Bachelor of Law (L.L.B) from Temple's Law School in 1953.
 A member of the United States Army during World War II, he served from 1945 to 1946.

 Professionally, he was then employed as an attorney.
+He was also co-founder in the 1960's of Central Philadelphia Reform Democrats, an organization of liberal activists who organized to challenge Philadelphia's political establishment of the time.

 Political career

-A Democrat, Berson was elected to the Pennsylvania House of Representatives in 1966, serving a total of eight consecutive terms.
+A Democrat, Norman S. Berson was elected to the Pennsylvania House of Representatives in 1966, serving a total of eight consecutive terms.
 Appointed to the Pennsylvania Commission on Sentencing in 1979, he served until 1982.
 He was not a candidate for reelection to the House in 1982.

 In 1977, Berson introduced a bill to reduce the penalty for marijuana possession.

 Later professional life

-Serving as "of counsel" with Fineman Krekstein & Harris PC from 1981 to the present (as of summer 2019), he has also been a Director for RCM Technologies, Inc. (1987–present).
+Berson served "of counsel" with Fineman Krekstein & Harris PC and was also a director for RCM Technologies, Inc.

 Death

 Berson died of Parkinson's disease on December 7, 2019, in Philadelphia, Pennsylvania at age 93.

+Norman S. Berson is survived by two children, four grandchildren, and four great-grandchildren.